 What else can I do while I’m on vacation in the UK?

-This FAQ page has a comprehensive list of what activities are allowed.
+This FAQ page from the UK government has a comprehensive list of what activities are allowed.
 Most tourist sights are open as normal; we recommend you check the official websites for the latest information.

 What happens if I purchase tickets to a game and then it is cancelled, postponed, etc. due to coronavirus?

 If you purchased your tickets from the club or from a third party, contact them directly.
 If you bought from Groundhopper Guides, you’ll get a full refund as a credit toward future purchases through us, with no expiration date.
 Check out our FAQ, and read our refund policy for more details.